PrideVelConsulting/Smart-Contract-Security/README.md

 Initial Tips before you start following this checklist :

-* Though you can follow any order ,and their is no strict rule as such .but we recommend you to check for **GAS OPTIMIZATION**
+* Though you can follow any order ,and their is no strict rule as such , but we recommend you to check for **GAS OPTIMIZATION** first
  ,then **LOW RISK/QA** ,and at the end look for **MEDIUM/HIGH** risk issues